Hodge ideals of free divisors: Canonical and induced -filtration

 \begin{proposition} For all $k,l\in \dZ$, the canonical morphism

-is surjective. \end{proposition} \begin{proof} We rewrite the statement that we are after as a compatibility property between \emph{three} filtrations on $\cD$, the first two being $F_\bullet \cD$ and $V^\bullet \cD$.
+is surjective. \end{proposition} \begin{proof} We reformulate the surjectivity we want to prove as a compatibility property between \emph{three} filtrations on $\cD$, the first two being $F_\bullet \cD$ and $V^\bullet \cD$.
 The third one is defined (somewhat artificially) as

 It is clear that the statement of the proposition is equivalent to the surjectivity of the map